dstackai/dstack/docs/docs/guides/services.md

 `dstack` handles the deployment on configured cloud GPU provider(s) with the necessary resources.

-## Prerequisites
+??? info "Prerequisites"

     If you're using the open-source server, you first have to set up a gateway.

-??? info "Set up a gateway"
+    ### Set up a gateway

     For example, if your domain is `example.com`, go ahead and run the `dstack gateway create` command: